DIY Guide to House Paints, Primers, and Solvents

 Paint quality is important for good coverage, having a significant impact on the work load with regard to the number of coats needed to hide the surface below.
 Using the best product a brand offers will make coverage much easier.
 It can take as many as four or more coats of some low grade paints to cover completely even with a minor color change, while a quality one will often cover in as little as one coat.
 A quality paint will also be more durable and fade resistant than the cheaper options.

 Paint quality is determined mainly by the percent of solids it contains.
-Solids include the binders and the pigment, these are what are left on a wall after the solvent has evaporated.
-Acrylic and vinyl, usually used in combination, are the most common binders found in house paint, with acrylic being the more durable and flexible.
-For top quality and performance a 100% acrylic is the best choice.
+Solids include the binders and the pigment.
+These are what are left on a wall after the solvent has evaporated.
+Acrylic and vinyl, usually used in combination, are the most common binders found in house paint with acrylic being the more durable and flexible.
+For top quality and performance, a 100% acrylic is the best choice.
 While it will cost a bit more than the other products in a manufacturer's line, the extra work saved will more than make up for the price.
-In addition, 100% acrylic will last longer, retain its gloss better and resist mildew and color-fading better.
+In addition, 100% acrylic will last longer, retain its gloss better, and resist mildew and color-fading better.

-Working with alkyd, oil and shellac-based coatings can get very messy and the risk of ruining surrounding surfaces is high.
+Working with alkyd, oil, and shellac-based coatings can get very messy and the risk of ruining surrounding surfaces is high.
 There's also the issue of cleaning tools and other surfaces after the job is done.
 In addition, some jurisdictions have strict rules about using these toxic products, even banning them in some cases.
 All this makes it tempting to forget about using oil altogether.
 This is not a good idea for some surfaces unless you want to be doing your paint job over again in a matter of a few months or sooner.

-To minimize cleanup and make oil coatings easier to deal with try these tips.
-First try to do all the necessary work at one time.
+To minimize cleanup and make oil coatings easier to deal with, try these tips: First try to do all the necessary work at one time.
 This will eliminate the need to cleanup more than once.
-If that's not possible use a plastic trash bag and seal the wet tools inside while waiting to continue working.
+If that's not possible, use a plastic trash bag and seal the wet tools inside while waiting to continue working.
 A paint tray and roller can be inserted into a large trash bag and the opening tied shut for a day or more before it starts to dry.
 Keeping the bag in a cool place with little air circulation will also help to slow drying.
 Try putting the whole thing in a large cooler or other air tight container.

 For final cleanup wipe all leftover paint from the roller tray into the can and let the remainder dry on the tray.
 Hang the tray somewhere to dry so it can be used again later.
 If you must clean your brush, let it stand in a bucket of solvent for several days before trying to clean it completely.
 Then use a small amount of solvent in a coffee can or other small container and rinse the brush by bouncing it on the bottom several times before squeezing out the solvent.
-Pour the used solvent into a re-sealable container and repeat rinsing the brush in the coffee can and pouring off the solvent after each time.
-When you're done, close the container with the used solvent and let it stand, undisturbed for several weeks.
+Pour the used solvent into a re-sealable container and repeat rinsing the brush in the coffee can and pouring off the solvent after each rinse.
+When you're done, close the container with the used solvent and let it stand undisturbed for several weeks.
 The paint will settle to the bottom of the container and the solvent can be poured off and used again.

 Primers are special coatings designed to bond to bare surfaces creating a sound foundation for a finish paint.
 A sealer is a special primer that is absorbed into porous materials like wood or masonry to make them water-repellent.
 In addition to these, a combination primer/sealer is also available for blocking problem stains like smoke and water damage.